 Bring Your Facts to Life — If there’s something you need to write about but don’t fully understand it yourself, don’t ask Google for help.
 Try to think about it for a second instead, and find a nice analogy or an adequate example to explain it to yourself.
 You can then use them to bring your facts to life, and you’ll spend less time online too.

 Write Shorter Sentences — Whenever the topic allows it, write shorter sentences.
 The more natural they are, the greater your flow will be.
 Simple constructions and common words keep your stream of consciousness coherent, thus making it faster and less susceptible to stray thoughts.

 Don’t Edit While You Write — Seriously, never do that!
 It’s one of the biggest culprits of slow writing not only because it makes the process last longer, but also because it triggers disappointment and frustration.
 As a writer, you’ll never be completely satisfied with your work, which is why you need to separate your author from your inner critic at the very start.

 7. Finish and Improve

-In fact, editing comes two steps after writing.
-In between them is proofreading, which is usually the only absolutely necessary post-production routine if the artwork in case is a blog post.
-While editing focuses on sentence structure and style consistency, proofreading eliminates spelling, grammar and typographical errors.
+Editing comes two steps after writing.
+In between, they are proofreading, which is usually the only necessary post-production routine if the artwork in the case is a blog post.
+While editing focuses on sentence structure and style consistency, proofreading eliminates spelling, grammar, and typographical errors.

-Most bloggers write a conclusion at the very end of the process, after the rest of the article has been edited.
+Most bloggers write a conclusion at the very end of the process after the rest of the article has been edited.
 It’s not a common practice, but it can be a helpful one.
-Having red an entire piece for a couple of times, you earn an insight that allows you to naturally conclude your thoughts.
+Having read an entire piece for a couple of times, you earn an insight that allows you to naturally conclude your thoughts.